 Each year, South Carolina is ranked by many of the top business publications as one of the most cost-effective locations to open a business.
 Our competitive advantages at both the state and local level sets us apart from our competition.
 Our pro-business environment remains after you’ve selected Chesterfield County as your new home.
 More than 80% of our new announcements are from existing industry!

+The Chesterfield County Development Board staff can assist you with creation of a specific state and local tax and incentive summary for your project.
 The following is a summary of tax and incentive information for your review.
-The Chesterfield County Development Board staff can assist you with creation of a specific state and local tax and incentive summary for your project.

 In South Carolina, only local governments may levy property taxes.
 A company’s property tax liability is a function of: Property Value x Assessment Ratio x Millage.